Moving out checklist

 Once you move out, we will:

-- inspect the home to see if any repairs, cleaning or rubbish removal is required (we will also check if you have left any belongings behind)
+• inspect the property check for any repairs, cleaning or rubbish removal needed and ensure you haven't left any belongings behind

 Final property inspection

-We will inspect the property again after you leave.
-During the final inspection, we compare the condition of the property when you left with the condition when you moved in.
-To do this, we look at the Entry condition report (Form 1a) you completed when you moved in.
+We will inspect the property again after you move out.
+During the final inspection, we compare the property’s condition to when you moved in, using the Entry condition report (Form 1a).

 This helps us see what repairs are needed because of fair wear and tear.
 We don’t charge you for this type of repair.

-We do charge you for any repairs needed due to damage as well as cleaning, mowing or rubbish removal from the premises you have exclusive use of.
+We do charge you for any repairs needed due to damage, as well as for cleaning, mowing or rubbish removal from the property.

 Goods left behind

-Items left behind will either be disposed of or stored for 1 month.
-If your items are stored and you do not collect them within 1 month, we will apply for an order from Queensland Civil and Administrative Tribunal (QCAT) to dispose of them.
+If you leave any belongings behind, we will either dispose or store them for 1 month.
+If stored items are not collected within 1 month, we will apply for an order from Queensland Civil and Administrative Tribunal (QCAT) to dispose of them.

 You may be charged for costs to store or dispose of your goods.

-If you leave anything in the property when you move out, contact your nearest Housing Service Centre as soon as possible.
+If you realise you’ve leave something behind once you’ve move out, contact your nearest Housing Service Centre as soon as possible.

 Debts for rent or maintenance

-We will send you a letter to let you know if you owe money for rent or maintenance/repairs and will contact you to make a repayment arrangement.
+If you owe money for rent or maintenance/repairs, we will send you a letter with the details and contact you to make a repayment arrangement.
+Maintenance charges may include:

 Getting a rental reference